 The story ends in the hospital with Jacob lying in his hospital bed.
 The female driver with whom he collided is not likely to survive.
 Ali, Mia, and Aiden are all unharmed.
-The sad irony is that Jacob, who was seemingly the most responsible of the four, who drove only because he thought his friends were in danger, is about to face the police officers.
+The sad irony is that Jacob, who was seemingly the most responsible of the four, who drove only because he thought his three friends were in danger, is about to face the police officers.

-"Wrong Turn" is seen through the eyes of four teenagers who believe their behaviour is simply driven by them wanting to have a good time.
-It is a very realistic depiction of the insidious nature of peer pressure, poor decision making, the role of alcohol and marijuana in their lives, and the resulting tragic consequences that cannot be undone.
-The stark reality depicting the aftermath for the family whose loved one was killed, and for teen who was normally very responsible, will forever be etched in the viewer's mind.
+"Wrong Turn" is seen through the eyes of four teenagers who believe their behaviour is simply about wanting to have a good time.
+It is a very realistic depiction of the subtle nature of peer pressure, of poor decision making, the role of alcohol and marijuana in their lives, and the resulting tragic consequences.
+The fatal decision made by a teen who was normally very responsible, and the aftermath for those left behind will forever be etched in the viewer's mind.